gastrogrj/Jones-et-al.-Science-Immunology/README.md

 - Human components of Fig. 5A/C/D: generated by `Figure_5_human_revised.R`.
 - Mouse and experimental components of Fig. 5 are outside the scope of this script.

+### Figure 6D full-length 16S rRNA analysis

+- Raw PacBio HiFi reads were processed with the PacBio HiFi-16S Nextflow workflow.
+- Fig. 6D beta-diversity ordination and PERMANOVA are generated by `Figure_6D_16S/phyloseq_analysis_acod1.R` from the merged ASV abundance/taxonomy table and sample metadata.
+- The same script also exports alpha-diversity results as a CSV file.

 ## Reproducibility notes